-3 Registration and compliance testing of X-ray apparatus
+4 Registration, compliance and cyclic testing of X-ray apparatus

-The owner of an X-ray apparatus which is to be registered with the EPA must apply to register the apparatus prior to the apparatus's clinical use.
-All newly installed, or recently relocated X-ray apparatus are required to be checked by an accredited third-party tester to demonstrate compliance with the RPC Act and RPC Regulations.
+The owner of an x-ray apparatus which is to be registered with the EPA must apply to register the apparatus prior to the apparatus's clinical use.
+All newly installed or recently relocated X-ray apparatus are required to be checked by an accredited third-party tester to demonstrate compliance with the RPC Act and RPC Regulations.

 X-ray apparatus will be issued with a 60-day provisional registration to allow the clinical use of the apparatus while a compliance test is being arranged and carried out.
 Owners and accredited third-party testers should work collaboratively to ensure compliance and rectify any potential faults found.
+Where the non-compliance is a critical failure as detailed in the test protocols, the EPA must be informed of the fault and ensure no clinical use of the apparatus is undertaken without the consent of the EPA and a rectification process is agreed to.
+The EPA should be notified of critical failures at https://ask.your.epa.sa.gov.au/enquiry/.

 When compliance has been confirmed the owner submits the certificate of compliance and the associated test report to the EPA by email rpb.compliance@sa.gov.au, at which point the X-ray apparatus will be issued with full registration.